AI Use Cases/Law Firms

 The Problem

-Corporate practice groups currently rely on manual document review workflows across iManage, NetDocuments, and Relativity to parse M&A due diligence materials - a process that consumes 60-80 billable partner hours per transaction just to extract material adverse change clauses, representations and warranties, and indemnification obligations.
+Corporate practice groups currently rely on manual document review workflows across iManage, NetDocuments, and Relativity to parse M&A due diligence materials - a process that eats dozens of associate and partner hours per transaction just to extract material adverse change clauses, representations and warranties, and indemnification obligations.
 Associates and paralegals spend weeks cross-referencing disclosure schedules, equity cap tables, and liability schedules across fragmented document repositories, creating bottlenecks that delay client handoff and compress deal timelines.
 Partners then re-review these summaries for accuracy, generating non-billable administrative hours that directly compress realization rates and matter profitability.

 Revenue & Operational Impact